Second City derby: The Premier League Era

 Following the creation of the Premier League, Aston Villa and Birmingham City met twice in the second round of the 1993–94 League Cup.
 Villa won both matches 1–0.
 The game at St Andrew's was settled by a Kevin Richardson goal after his keeper Mark Bosnich had saved a penalty from John Frain to keep the game at 0–0.
 The second leg at Villa Park was notable for a winning goal from Villa's Dean Saunders and a red card for Blues' Paul Tait.
 Villa went on to win the trophy.

 Blues' promotion to the Premier League in 2002 saw fans eagerly anticipating the first league derbies in 15 years.
 Blues won both derbies 3–0 and 2–0, respectively.
-Both matches saw goalkeeping errors by Villa goalkeeper Peter Enckelman, including a goal scored directly from an Olof Mellberg throw-in.
+Both matches saw goalkeeping errors by Villa goalkeeper Peter Enckelman, including a goal scored directly from an Olof Mellberg throw-in; Blues supporters would later sarcastically name Enckelman runner-up in their player of the year vote.
 Violence between both sets of fans occurred before both matches as evening kick-off times had allowed fans to get drunk over the course of the day.
 In March 2003, during the game at Villa Park, two Villa players were sent off, Dion Dublin for a head-butt on Blues' Robbie Savage and Joey Guðjónsson for a reckless two-footed tackle on Matthew Upson.
 Trouble also took place following the game on Witton Lane outside Villa Park, where missiles were hurled at police who were attempting to keep both sets of fans apart.

 The 2003–04 Premiership season saw games ending in 0–0 and 2–2 draws.
 The 2–2 draw saw Blues recover a two-goal deficit thanks to a 90th-minute equaliser from Stern John.
 Both games were lunchtime kick-offs to avoid drunken behaviour, which was achieved although the games lost none of their passionate edge.
 The following season Blues got back to winning ways, with 2–1 victory at Villa Park just before Christmas and 2–0 at home in March, Villa keeper Thomas Sørensen making mistakes in both matches, though it's debatable if his errors directly affected the respective results.
 In the 2005–06 Premiership Season, Villa finally beat Blues in the Premiership, thanks to a Kevin Phillips goal.
 This was followed up by another Villa victory on 16 April 2006, Easter Sunday, with Aston Villa winning 3–1 thanks to two goals from Milan Baroš and a bicycle kick from Gary Cahill.
 Blues were relegated in 2006 but subsequently promoted in 2007.